drevops/vortex/.drevops/docs/content/tools/variables.md

    third-party variables.

 3. Global variables MAY be re-used as-is across scripts.
-For instance, the `DREVOPS_APP` variable is used in several scripts.
+For instance, the `DREVOPS_WEBROOT` variable is used in several scripts.

 4. DrevOps action-specific script variables MUST be scoped within their own script.
 For instance, the `DREVOPS_PROVISION_OVERRIDE_DB`